 Blockchain database (state) can be imported from a previously exported binary file.
-For deatiled description of the export/import process, see Export/Import Blockchain.
+For detailed description of the export/import process, see Export/Import Blockchain.

-When synchronizing the state, an active writing to disk exceeds the IOPS values that the HDD gives.
+When synchronizing the blockchain database, an active writing to disk exceeds the IOPS values that the HDD gives.
 In particular, there may be delays when the operating system doesn't have enough physical memory.
-We recommend keeping at least 30% of the total memory for the needs of the operating system (cache/buffers) and use SSD.
+We recommend to use SSD and keep at least 30% of the total memory for the needs of the operating system (cache/buffers).

 There is a way to download the latest database from the internet.
-For deatailed description of the process, see Download the Latest Blockchain.
+For detailed description of the process, see Download the Latest Blockchain.

 Approxmate size of the latest database is 35 GB (in November 2019).

 Block verification is not a linear operation, “heavy” blocks take more time to be verified.
 The ”heaviness" of a block is determined by the number and type of transactions it contains.
 So the first blocks (for example, the first 200.000) are empty and verified much faster than the same number of blocks after the million.
 On the chart it looks as follows: